-Vegan Italian breadcrumbs are the answer to your breading needs, and they are so easy to make with some stale bread and simple seasonings!
+Vegan Italian breadcrumbs are the answer to your breading needs!
+They are super flavorful and so easy to make with some stale bread and simple seasonings.

 Y'all, finding pre-made, vegan Italian breadcrumbs is hard.
 Most of the store-bought breadcrumbs (at least around here) contain eggs.

 It makes sense, from a cooking science point of view.
 Breadcrumbs are supposed to stick to your food, and egg is a binder.
-Adding eggs makes them more effective.
-But it's not helpful, if you don't do eggs.
+Adding eggs makes them more effective in that way.
+But it's not helpful if you don't eat eggs.

 They also tend to contain cheese, because - let's be honest - cheese tastes good.
-But if you don't eat dairy, this isn't helpful.
+But if you don't eat dairy, this isn't helpful either.

 Companies love adding unneeded animal ingredients to bread!
 When you're looking at the ingredients, keep your eyes peeled for eggs, milk, cheese, and honey.